richardbarran/django-photologue/docs/index.rst

 =============================================

-The Photologue documentation is being transferred from a Google Code wiki to a Sphinx-generated setup (which you can then read on readthedocs.org).
+The Photologue documentation is being transferred from a Google Code wiki to a Sphinx-generated setup (if you're reading this at readthedocs.org, then you're looking at these docs).

 This documentation is accurate and up-to-date (hopefully!);
-`the old docs on Google Code <http://code.google.com/p/django-photologue/w/list>`_ are extensive but have not been updated in a long time.
+`the old docs on the Google Code wiki <http://code.google.com/p/django-photologue/w/list>`_ are extensive but have not been updated in a long time.

 Contents: